 While Facebook was heavily involved in the creation of the Diem Association, it doesn't appear to be a dominant one because of the way the foundation is structured.
 It says that after launch it will have the same voting rights as other partners.

 How will it work?

-Calibra will let you send Libra to almost anyone with a smartphone "as easily and instantly as you might send a text message and at low to no cost".
-Facebook says that Calibra also hopes to offer people more banking-style facilities like paying bills and contactless payments on public transport and in coffee shops.
+Diem will reportedly let you send money to almost anyone with a smartphone "as easily and instantly as you might send a text message and at low to no cost".
+It also hopes to offer people more banking-style facilities like paying bills and contactless payments on public transport and in coffee shops.
 Apple Pay is clearly in its sights, there, as potentially are other digital-heavy banks like Monzo and Revolut.

-Libra is entirely open source, so while Facebook itself is making a wallet, it's pretty much assured that other wallets will compete with it and might even be more popular.
+Diem is entirely open source, so while Facebook itself is making a wallet, it should be the case that other wallets will compete with it.

 As we mentioned, there are some fees - there will likely be small charges that will be paid by sellers of goods and services but they may pass them onto the consumer.

 Certainly, with Facebook's security reputation at an all-time low it remains to be seen how convincing it can be on the topic.
-Certainly the creation of Calibra as a separate company is designed to assuage potential criticism.
-You can read its Customer Commitment here (PDF).
+Certainly, the creation of Calibra/Novi as a separate company is designed to assuage potential criticism.